Iamdeadlyz/cryptoUnicornsBot/README.md

 # cryptoUnicornsBot
-A Crypto Uncirons Discord bot.
+A Crypto Unicorns Discord bot.
 Track the remaining shadowcorn eggs, lootbox, UNIM left in the dark forest, and the price.

 ==============================